webpack-contrib/config-loader/README.md

 ## Supported Compilers

-This module can support non-standard JavaScript file formats when a compatible compiler is registered via a `--require` flag through the CLI.
-If the flag exists, `config-loader` will attempt to require the specified module(s) before the target config is found and loaded.
+This module can support non-standard JavaScript file formats when a compatible compiler is registered via the `require` option.
+If the option is defined, `config-loader` will attempt to require the specified module(s) before the target config is found and loaded.

 As such, `config-loader` will also search for the following file extensions;
 `.js`, `.es6`, `.flow`, `.mjs`, and `.ts`.